Give your time, get so much more

 Spread Duke pride from the comfort of your home

-Help us share great news about Duke through your social media networks.
-As part of the Blue Crew, you'll receive exclusive Duke news that you can share with your friends with one button click.
-It's a great way to stay connected and show your Duke pride.
-Plus, you can win great Duke prizes.
+Help us spread great news about Duke through your social networks.
+As part of the Blue Crew, you'll receive exclusive Duke news first, and – with the click of a button – you can post it on your social networks.
+Each month there is an opportunity to win great Duke prizes for sharing.
+It's a great way to stay connected and show your Forever Duke pride.

 Get involved: Go to bluecrew.socialtoaster.com to sign-up for the Blue Crew.